lorepieri8/ai-techniques/README.md

 Here AI is an umbrella term for anything that has to do with learning and/or data, including techniques from Statistics, Data Science, Machine Learning, Artificial General Intelligence and related fields.

-The goal is to let you know that these tools exist, giving a basic usage example, resources and weaknesses.
+The goal is to let you know that these techniques exist, giving a basic usage example, resources and weaknesses.

 Contributions to the list are welcome.